-- 1. Consultants such as architects, structural engineers, MEP engineers and other designers; - 2.
+- 1. Consultants such as architects, structural engineers, MEP engineers, technology and innovation specialists and other designers; - 2.
 Subcontractors such as civils, structural, envelope, electrical and mechanical services and labour hire; - 3.
-Suppliers such as ready-mix concrete, reinforcement, precast, waste removal, cable and general materials / accessories;

-- 4. Equipment hire such as small tools, excavators, cranes, and mobile elevated work platforms; and - 5.
+Suppliers such as ready-mix concrete, reinforcement, precast, waste removal, cable and general materials / accessories; - 4.
+Equipment hire such as small tools, excavators, cranes, mobile elevated work platforms, HGVs and LGVs; and - 5.
 IT and corporate services such as software and data products, hardware and professional services.